nlohmann/json/README.md

 - **Intuitive syntax**.
 In languages such as Python, JSON feels like a first class data type.
 We used all the operator magic of modern C++ to achieve the same feeling in your code.
 Check out the [examples below](#examples) and the [reference](https://github.com/nlohmann/json/blob/master/doc/Reference.md), and you know, what I mean.

 - **Trivial integration**.
-Our whole code consists of a class in just two files: A header file `JSON.h` and a source file `JSON.cc`.
+Our whole code consists of a class in just two files: A header file `json.h` and a source file `json.cc`.
 That's it.
 No library, no subproject, no dependencies.
 The class is written in vanilla C++11.
 All in all, everything should require no adjustment of your compiler flags or project settings.

 - **Serious testing**.
-Our class is heavily [unit-tested](https://github.com/nlohmann/json/blob/master/test/JSON_unit.cc) and covers [100%](https://coveralls.io/r/nlohmann/json) of the code, including all exceptional behavior.
+Our class is heavily [unit-tested](https://github.com/nlohmann/json/blob/master/test/json_unit.cc) and covers [100%](https://coveralls.io/r/nlohmann/json) of the code, including all exceptional behavior.
 Furthermore, we checked with [Valgrind](http://valgrind.org) that there are no memory leaks.

 Other aspects were not so important to us: